onnx/onnx-mlir/docs/mnist_example/README.md

       * [Write a Python Driver Code](#write-a-Python-driver-code)
       * [Write a Java Driver Code](#write-a-java-driver-code)

-#Train Model in PyTorch, Compile using ONNX - MLIR
+# Train Model in PyTorch, Compile using ONNX-MLIR

 In this example, we will demonstrate training a mnist model in PyTorch and compile, run it using only C++.